playfultechnology/audio-guestbook/README.md

 * playback only plays the very last recorded file, not ALL the files ever recorded
 * does not play the greeting message again when you want to listen to your recordings
 * some bugfixes and warnings eliminated
-* do not forget that your greeting message has to be recorded as a wav with a sample rate of 44.1ksps, otherwise it is not played
-* compile the code with CPU speed 150MHz, this can save a lot of battery power (reduction by about 70%)

 **DD4WH hardware:**
 * telephone model "POST FeTAp 611-2a", built about 1972